 - Have autonomy regarding their involvement in the research.

 In HIV research the advisory process has traditionally been ensured through the creation of a Community Advisory Board (CAB).
-Respect for social and cultural structures of local communities has lead to the need for some CRS to develop alternative advisory structures to guarantee direct stakeholder input.
+Respect for social and cultural structures of local communities has led to the need for some CRSes to develop alternative advisory structures to guarantee direct stakeholder input.
 Alternative advisory structures to CABs require innovative methods for gathering input from the community so that opinions can be exchanged.

 Community advisory structures are established through different methods depending on varying factors at the CRS.
 Examples of community advisory structures include:

-- Site-coordinated process that supports communication with direct stakeholders and community members through regular processes without an advisory group (for example, conducting focus groups, coordinate a community meeting, conducting street outreach surveys, working with existing support groups).
+- Site-coordinated process that supports communication with direct stakeholders and community members through regular processes without an advisory group (for example, conducting focus groups, coordinating a community meeting, conducting street outreach surveys, or working with existing support groups).

 - Site CAB with both direct and indirect stakeholders.